 The graduate students and participating teachers collaborate to determine the specific content and progression of the mini-courses.
 Collaborating teachers and graduate student instructors will work together to develop a short syllabus/lesson plan outline for the mini-course, which must be submitted to the GRASSHOPR coordinating committee before teaching may begin.

 The mini-courses are typically scheduled for one class per week for 3 to 5 weeks between late January and mid-June; precise scheduling will be arranged by the graduate student and teacher.
 The graduate students are given the option to teach multiple sections but are only required to present their mini-course to one class during the semester.
 If the student can only teach one class, teachers who have more than one cohort of students will need to select one of their classes to participate.

 The only scheduling requirement for GRASSHOPR is that three to five unique lessons be taught by the graduate student.
 They can be taught once a week for three to five weeks, or scheduled in any way that works for both the teacher and grad student.
 Each of the 3 to 5 lessons will be a different unique lesson; teaching the same material to different classes only counts as one lesson of the mini-course.

 You will be asked to rank your first, second, and third choices to maximize the chances of being successfully paired with a graduate student mini-course.
-All applicants will be notified regarding the status of their applications in early January.
+All applicants will be notified regarding the status of their applications by late December.